tobicodigo/vue_todoApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Universidad La Salle - Task App project
+Universidad La Salle - Task App Project

 [![Product Name Screen Shot][product-screenshot]][Figma-url]